Chapter 13: ERP Manufacturing

 Figure 5.
 Standard ERP manufacturing workflow

 Any saleable, purchasable, manufacturable product and any service that exists within your ERP system is an Item.
-Not only does it include what your company sells, but also what it buys and uses to create their own products (e.g., raw materials, sub-assemblies, finished goods, services, etc).
+Not only does it include what your company sells, but also what it buys and uses to create its products (e.g., raw materials, sub-assemblies, finished goods, services, etc).

-An Operation is any manufacturing exercise that is performed on the raw materials to process it further into the manufacturing path.
+An Operation is any manufacturing exercise that is performed on the raw materials to process them further into the manufacturing path.

 The place where an Operation is executed.
 A Workstation also stores information regarding the place where operations are (or a part of an operation is) carried out.
 Data regarding the cost, rent, electricity, etc. are stored here.
 It also includes details such as Production Capacity (the total number of jobs that can be executed at the same time at the Workstation), and Working Hours (the hours during which the Workstation is active).